oils-for-unix/oils/doc/idioms.md

 ## Error Handling

 [Oil Fixes Shell's Error Handling (`errexit`)](error-handling.html) once and for all!
-Here's a comperhensive list of error handling idioms.
+Here's a comprehensive list of error handling idioms.

 ### Don't Use `&&` Outside of `if` / `while`